Belz Great Synagogue: Planning and construction

 Funds for the ambitious, multimillion-dollar project were raised among Belzer Hasidim and were supplemented by various fundraising projects throughout the 1980s and 1990s.
 Like the original synagogue, which took 15 years to complete, the new Belz synagogue that now dominates the northern Jerusalem skyline also took 15 years to construct.
 It was dedicated in 2000.

 The ornate wooden ark is 12 m high and weighs 18 ST. It has the capacity to hold 70 Torah scrolls.
 Nine chandeliers, each standing at 18 ft high and 11 ft wide, contain over 200,000 pieces of Czech crystal apiece.

-In stark contrast to the majestic synagogue, the simple wooden chair and shtender used by Rabbi Aharon Rokeach when he came to Palestine in 1944 stand in a glass case next to the ark.
+In stark contrast to the majestic synagogue, the simple wooden chair and shtender used by Rabbi Aharon Rokeach when he came to Israel in 1944 stand in a glass case next to the ark.

 Architecture

 The main sanctuary, that seats 2,589 worshippers, is used only on Shabbat and Jewish holidays, while weekday services take place in the underlying smaller rooms of the complex.
 Under the main sanctuary are multiple floors.
 The floor directly under the main sanctuary hosts a large number of small synagogue rooms known as shtieblach, where services for Shacharit, Mincha and Maariv are held up to every 10 minutes.
 In an adjacent wing is also a large hall used for tishen.
 Below the shtieblach are multiple floors with dormitory-style sleeping quarters for Belzer Hasidim from outside of Israel, who come to be with the Rebbe for Jewish holidays such as Rosh HaShana, Yom Kippur and Sukkot.
 There are also large rooms for other functions, such as Seudah shlishit on Shabbat afternoons, weddings and bar mitzvah celebrations.

 A separate two-story house for the Belzer Rebbe stands adjacent to the synagogue.
 Here the Rebbe maintains his office and receives guests, as well as resides with his family.
 The second-floor balcony of the house faces the large, outdoor courtyard of the synagogue, where Hasidim gather for outdoor addresses by the Rebbe and for large celebrations under a giant tent, such as the bar mitzvah banquets for the Rebbe's grandsons in 2008 and 2010.